elastic/kibana/rfcs/text/0017_url_service.md

 reconsider URL generators:

 - Do we need URL generators at all?
+  - Kibana URLs are not stable and have changed in our past experience.
+Hence, the URL generators were created to make the URL generator parameters stable unless a migration is available.
 - Do we want to put migration support in URL generators?
+  - Alternative would be for each app to support URLs forever or do the migrations on the fly for old URLs.
 - Should Kibana URLs be stable and break only during major releases?
 - Should the Kibana application interface be extended such that some version of URL generators is built in?